The History of the Penny Loafer

 Weddings in particular have a well-known tradition of a sixpence in the bride’s shoe.
 Traditionally, the father of the bride would gift his daughter a silver sixpence and then place it in her left shoe.
 Once in place, the bride would walk in a full circle whilst making a wish.
 The Royal Mint has a number of Silver Sixpences to gift, including the Sprig Wedding Silver Sixpence which is available to purchase here.

-Shop Penny Coins Royal Mint Gifts
+Shop Penny Coins Shop Denominations

 You may be interested